 All are welcome to attend our carousel openings, meetings, and other community activities.

 The Perkasie Historical Society has regular dinner meetings featuring a speaker or program.
+Meetings are at 6:30 pm at the First Methodist Church, Perkasie.
 Reservations are necessary.
 Reservation information

 |Meeting Date and Time||Topic||Speaker|